Raymond Chiao

 Raymond Y. Chiao is an American physicist best known for his experimental work in quantum optics.
-He is currently an emeritus faculty member at the University of California, Merced physics department, where he is conducting research on gravitational radiation.
+He is currently an emeritus faculty member at the University of California, Merced physics department, where he is conducting research on gravitational radiation in collaboration with Prof. Jay Sharping.

 Biography

 Raymond Chiao was born in Hong Kong on October 9, 1940, and moved as a child to the United States in 1947.
 He grew up in New York City, where he attended Collegiate School.
 It was there that he first got interested in science through reading Gamow’s book One Two Three...
 Infinity.

 He was admitted to Princeton University in 1957 as an electrical engineer, but then switched to the physics department, where he worked on a senior thesis project given to him by John Archibald Wheeler on the quantization of general relativity.
 He then switched from theoretical physics to experimental physics in graduate studies at MIT under the supervision of Charles Hard Townes, shortly after the experimental realization of the ruby laser.
 His thesis topic was on the first observation of stimulated Brillouin scattering.

 After obtaining his Ph.D. in 1965 from MIT, he taught as an assistant professor there until 1967.
-He moved to UC Berkeley in 1967, and remained there until 2006, after which he took a position at the UC's newly opened campus UC Merced.
+He moved to UC Berkeley in 1967, and remained there until 2006, where he advised at least 11 PhD students.
+After which he took a position at the UC's newly opened campus UC Merced.